 Care Experienced students undertaking a qualifying FE course are eligible to apply for a Care Experienced Student Bursary.
 The maximum award currently available is £8,100.

-• You have ever been looked after by a Local Authority in the UK: and
+You are eligible to apply for the Care Experienced Bursary if you have ever been looked after by a Local Authority in the UK.

 Please select the Care Experienced Student Bursary box on the application form to confirm you meet the eligibility criteria outlined above.

 Students applying for HE funding should contact SAAS for further information on the Care Experienced Student Bursary (www.saas.gov.uk)

 Become is a charity for children in care and young care leavers in the UK.
 They were established in 1992 and work to improve the everyday lives and future life chances of young care leavers.
 In November 2016 they changed their name from The Who Cares?
 Trust to Become.

 Who Cares?
 Scotland is a national voluntary organisation, working with care experienced young people and care leavers across Scotland.
 They support those with care experience to make sure their voice is heard in a number of ways.